Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 - Label mounted bootloader ESP: Same as Label all bootloader ESPs, but just for the single mounted one

-hint: if the rendered name is white on white / black on black then you may set automatic light / dark mode and a system setting is not written.
-If you once change to dark mode and back to automatic mode this setting is corrected.
-I just added a button to overwrite that since version 20-2-2024.)

 <br>

 **for identifying the mounted ESPs:**
 - Tag all ESPs: Places a null bytes file in the root of the ESP with drive's made, type, interface, physical position
-- Check ESPs for MS certificates: It checks the ESPs for a bootloader containing Microsoft Uefi Windows certificates
+- Check ESPs for MS certificates: It checks the ESPs for a bootloader containing Microsoft UEFI Windows certificates

 <br>